iotaledger/bee-rfcs/text/0026-signing-scheme/0026-signing-scheme.md

 + the second iteration of MAM uses another MSS scheme on top of WOTS to enable reusable addresses;
 + other schemes are being investigated for the ledger;

-Even though these schemes are very different on an implementation point of view, they all share the same behaviour, justifying the existence of the proposed traits.
+Even though these schemes are very different on an implementation point of view, they all share the same basic behaviour justifying the existence of the following proposed design composed of traits.

 Useful links: